MicrosoftDocs/cpp-docs/docs/c-language/ASAN/asan-shadowbytes.md

         }
 ```

 The runtime and the compiler generated code, will write shadow bytes to allow or revoke access when scopes end or storage is freed.
-The shadow bytes describe 8-byte slots in the application space, at a certain time in the programs execution.
+Thus the checks above, are reading shadow bytes describing 8-byte slots in your application space, **at a certain time in the programs execution**.

+## See Also

+The Address Sanitizer [algorithm](https://github.com/google/sanitizers/wiki/AddressSanitizerAlgorithm) for further details.